 5.1 Service and facilities Activity area Strategic actions Proposed outcome & benefits Performance indicator Customer service Continually update Council's Customer Service unit with relevant information and on legislative changes relating to frequently asked questions in relation to companion animal issues.
 Increase level of response to customer enquiries and increase knowledge of specific areas.
-Maintain a current and informative website relating to companion animals.
-Investigate the establishment of a specialty database for persons Provide a high level of service to public/residents.
+Maintain a current and informative website and social media Provide a high level of service to public/residents.
 The community is provided with correct and current information.
 Facilitates efficient communication between Council & the community on all matters regarding companion animals.
-Frequently asked questions' (FAQ) database is utilised by Customer Service staff on a regular basis.
+Frequently asked questions' (FAQ) webpage is utilised by Customer Service staff on a regular basis.
 Social media website enquiries.
+Customer attendance at companion animal talks and events with companion animal staff presence.

-5.1 Service and facilities Activity area Strategic actions Proposed outcome & benefits Performance indicator interested in companion animal matters.
+5.1 Service and facilities Activity area Strategic actions Proposed outcome & benefits Performance indicator 577 0 57 platforms relating to companion animals.
 Ranger services Provide a professional and well equipped ranger unit that plans and responds to all concerns & complaints regarding companion animals.
 Increase knowledge of regulatory officers regarding the management of dangerous, menacing and nuisance animals.
 A professional experienced team that can address all companion animal matters in a consistent manner.
 Promote positive initiatives towards improving service levels for residents.
+Safety of ranger unit when dealing with companion animal matters.
 Community satisfaction feedback and surveys Reduced number of complaints from public/residents.
 All matters are responded to in a timely manner.
 Off leash areas Improve facilities at dog off-leash areas in accordance with the prioritised capital works program.
-Identify and target enforcement and education action in areas having higher complaint profiles.
+Identify and target enforcement in areas having higher complaint profiles.
+Education in relation to dog park etiquette, behaviour and cleaning up after defecation.
 The provision of suitable areas and promotion of their use provides a range of options for the community and assists Council in the control of non-compliance.
 Natural habitat & wildlife afforded greater protection.
 All users are comfortable with park use and comply with mandatory requirements to control dogs and clean up after defecation.
 Facilities that meet the needs of dog owners and non-dog owners.
 Reduced numbers of dogs straying into bushland interface areas.
 Number of reports of dog attacks at off leash areas decreases.
 Off leash areas are clean, with minimal fouling by defecation.
 Pound facilities Maintain a quality pound facility for impounded or surrendered animals Ensure guidelines for impounded or surrendered animals are of national standards and or industry best practices.
 Maintenance of current high standards.
 Review current pound agreement and amend accordingly.
-Continuation of low euthanasia rates and high levels of re-homing without releasing antisocial dogs back into the community.
+Continuation of low euthanasia rates and high levels of re-homing without releasing antisocial dogs or feral cats back into the community.